 Thomas and Grace’s daughter Jane Bunbury was apparently born at Moyle, Co Carlow, in 1740, which once again raises questions over just when did the Bunbury relationship with Moyle commence.
 She was married in April 1755 to Michael Green (1739-1812).
 On 29 April, Pue's Occurrences reported: ‘Last week was married at Shronell in the co Tipperary Michael GREEN, the younger of Killnemack in the co Waterford Esq to Miss Jane BUNBURY, a very beautiful young lady with 1500L fortune’.
 By some accounts Jane was born in 1740 in Moyle, Co.
 Carlow, and died 14 APR 1817 in Midleton, Co.
 Cork, but the Moyle connection surprises.
 Michael and Jane’s daughter Maria Greene married Thomas Bunbury of the Bunbury-Isaac family and this provides an interesting latter day connection between the Kilfeacle and Lisnavagh branches of the family.

-Thomas and Grace’s youngest daughter Elizabeth was born in about 1747 married in about 1768 to Major James Badham Thornhill (1745-1796).
+Thomas and Grace’s youngest daughter Elizabeth was born in about 1747.
+As of 19th March 2014, I am awaiting confirmation on this from Judie Morris but the initial suggestion was that Elizabeth was married in about 1768 to Major James Badham Thornhill (1745-1796).
 They had a large family of six sons, including his heir, Richard Badham Thornhill, and four daughters.
 All the sons had military careers but bizarrely only one of them seems to have had any further male issue.
 Elizabeth Thornhill and her mother ‘Mrs Bunbury’ are referenced in a book of Mary Wollstonecraft's letters, presumably relating to her time as tutor to the children of Lord Mount Cashell.
 Elizabeth lived to be an old woman, passing away in 1835 and was buried at Clenor.

 Matthew Bunbury of Kilfeacle’s fifth son was William Bunbury who settled at Mount William a few miles north of Kilfeacle.
 William was born about 1707 and died in February 1776.
 His wife Diana (?) died in 1759 and was buried in Kilfeacle churchyard.
 William's will was dated 8 April 1772 and probate was granted on 28 February 1776.
 In his will, he requested to be buried alongside his wife in Kilfeacle churchyard.
 (Peter Bunbury has a map of the location).
 He lists his surviving children as William, Thomas, Mary, Hannah, Ann, and Elizabeth.
 His eldest son Mathew Bunbury, who was born before 1741 predeceased him in 1771.

 He also mentions his servant Elinor Heffernan by whom he had a son Joseph Bunbury, his youngest, likely born after 1759.
-This Joseph may well have been the army officer who played a prominent role in negotiating with American-Indians and surveying lands between Ohio and Montreal in the 1790s.
+It's possible this was the Joseph Bunbury mentioned in the Freeman's Journal of 14-16 Feb 1775 as follows: "Promotions: 49th Regiment of foot, ensign Joseph Bunbury to be Lieut, preferred.
+He enlisted 14th Jan 1775."
+This Joseph may also have been the army officer who played a prominent role in negotiating with American-Indians and surveying lands between Ohio and Montreal in the 1790s.
 He rose to become Lieutenant Colonel but resigned amid some controversy in 1801.
 In March 1801 he married the 16-year-old daughter of an unnamed attorney.